To succeed in this program, you need to have significant experience with:

 In a simulated environment, you’ll program a space rover to search for environmental samples using some basic computer vision techniques.
 With just a few lines of Python code you’ll get a chance to experience the three main steps in the robotics process: perception, decision making, and actuation.

 In this project, you’ll use knowledge of Kinematics and ROS to manipulate a robotic arm in simulation with six degrees of freedom to pick up an object from one location and place it in another without running into obstacles.

-Using what you’ve learned about perception and control, you’ll program a Willow Garage, two-armed PR2 robot in simulation to locate an object in a cluttered environment and then relocate it to a new location.
+Using what you’ve learned about perception, you’ll program a Willow Garage, two-armed PR2 robot to locate an object in a cluttered environment and then relocate it to a new location.
 Here you will leverage MoveIt!, one of the most powerful software packages in the ROS ecosystem to perform collision detection and motion planning.